CastilloAnthony/CastilloAnthony.github.io/README.md

 For more information on this above project you can visit the github repository [here](https://github.com/IceWolf777/Contingency).
 Other Projects and their repositories can be found [here](https://github.com/IceWolf777?tab=repositories).

 Below you can see another, more recent, project that I've been working on for a Data Structures and Algorithms class at Stanislaus State University.
-For this project we were meant to create an Inventory Retrival System that utilizing four different data structures in python.
-The first strucutre was python's built-in array.
-The other three were structres that we had to program in ourselves.
-This snippet of code is our Sorted Array implementation.
+This project was written in Python.
+For this project, my classmate and I were meant to create an Inventory Retrival System that utilized four different data structures in python.
+The first strucutre was python's built-in array; and other three were structres were ones that we had to program ourselves.
+One being an unsorted linked list, another being a hash table, and the third being a sorted array.
+This snippet of code below is our Sorted Array implementation.

 ```python
 '''